sanctusgee/csca5702-dataviz-final/README.md

 ```

 3. **Run the application**
 ```bash
 streamlit run app.py
 ```
 4. **Open your browser** to http://localhost:8501

-You can also deploy this application on platforms like Streamlit Cloud, the live version is available at: [CSCA 5702 Final Project](https://csca5702-final-project.streamlit.app/)
+You can also check out the live version at: [CSCA 5702 Final Project](https://csca5702-final-project.streamlit.app/)

 ### Usage

 **Navigation**
-Use the sidebar dropdown to navigate between different analysis pages:
+Use the dropdown menu in the sidebar to switch between pages:

-- **Home**: Overview and key metrics
+- **Home**: Overview and main stats
-- **Executive Dashboard**: Comprehensive KPIs with interactive cross-filtering
+- **Executive Dashboard**: Key metrics with click-to-filter charts
-- **Price Analytics**: Cost trends and efficiency analysis
+- **Price Analytics**: Cost trends and value analysis
-- **Geographic Insights**: Location-based adoption patterns
+- **Geographic Insights**: Where EVs are popular
-- **Market Leaders**: Brand competition and rankings
+- **Market Leaders**: Top brands and competition

 **Interactive Features**

-- Click on chart elements to filter all related visualizations
+- Click on any chart to filter all the others
-- Use sidebar filters to narrow down data by year, price, make, type, or county
+- Use sidebar controls to narrow down by year, price, brand, type, or location
-- Brush-select areas in scatter plots for detailed segment analysis
+- Select areas in scatter plots to zoom into specific segments
-- Reset buttons available to clear all selections
+- Hit reset buttons to clear your filters

 **Sample Mode**
-For optimal performance, the platform uses intelligent sampling (5,000 data points) while preserving analytical accuracy.
-Toggle this in the sidebar display options.
+The app automatically shows 5,000 data points for smooth performance while keeping the insights accurate.
+You can toggle this in the sidebar if needed.

 ---
 ### Project Highlights

 **Data Source**
-This project uses the official [Washington State Electric Vehicle Population Data ](https://data.wa.gov/Transportation/Electric-Vehicle-Population-Data/f6w7-q2d2/about_data)from the Department of Licensing:
+This project uses official data from [Washington State's Department of Licensing](https://data.wa.gov/Transportation/Electric-Vehicle-Population-Data/f6w7-q2d2/about_data):
-- Contains: 150,000+ records of Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs)
+- **What's included**: 150,000+ records of electric and hybrid vehicles
-- Attributes: Make, model, electric range, pricing, geographic distribution, registration dates
+- **Data points**: Car make/model, electric range, prices, locations, registration dates

 **Course Information**